hend07/NDI-AI-Assistant/README.md

 The platform integrates modern data processing, data quality, governance metadata, persistent vector storage, and advanced Retrieval-Augmented Generation (RAG) into a unified evidence-based pipeline for data governance analysis.

 ---
+## 📝 Project Description — Problem & Solution

+### ❌ The Business Problem

+Organizations often face difficulties in understanding and navigating national data governance requirements issued by the **Saudi Data and Artificial Intelligence Authority (SDAIA)**, including the **National Data Index (NDI / Nadee)**.

+The official governance documentation can be extensive and contain numerous requirements, controls, and guidelines.
+Manually searching through these documents to find the relevant requirement for a specific question can be time-consuming and may make it difficult for users to quickly identify the exact supporting evidence.

+This creates a need for an intelligent system that can help users **quickly find, understand, and reference the relevant information within the official NDI documentation**.

+### 💡 The Technical Solution

+The project implements an **Advanced Retrieval-Augmented Generation (RAG) system in Python** that transforms the official **SDAIA NDI documentation** into an interactive, searchable knowledge base.

+The system:

+* Ingests the official NDI PDF document.
+* Extracts and processes its content.
+* Splits the document into context-preserving chunks.
+* Generates multilingual semantic embeddings.
+* Stores the knowledge base persistently in **ChromaDB**.
+* Retrieves relevant evidence using semantic and lexical retrieval techniques.
+* Applies **Maximal Marginal Relevance (MMR)** to improve retrieval diversity.
+* Generates evidence-grounded answers using an LLM.
+* Provides source and page references for the retrieved evidence.

+Through the interactive **Gradio UI**, users can ask questions such as:

+> *What are the requirements for data governance?*

+> *What are the requirements related to data quality?*

+> *What controls are related to compliance?*

+The system searches the official NDI knowledge base and provides an **evidence-grounded response with supporting source and page references**, helping users understand the requirements without manually searching through the entire document.

+The platform therefore combines **data processing, data quality, governance metadata, persistent vector search, and Advanced RAG** into a unified AI-powered knowledge retrieval system for NDI-related inquiries.

+---

 # 🏗️ System Architecture